 5. Muscles Used

-The good morning has the potential for more back muscle activation compared to the RDL.
+Good mornings have the potential for more back muscle activation than RDL.

-The RDL has the potential for more hamstring activation compared to the good morning.
+The RDL has the potential for more hamstring activation than good morning.

 6. Specificity

-The RDL may transfer better to the conventional deadlift in terms of grip and lat activation required.
+The RDL may transfer better to the conventional deadlift regarding grip and lat activation required.

 Good Morning: Technique, Mistakes, Pros, Cons, & Muscles Used